joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-package-json/README.md

 └── package.json  // Needs to explicitly specify "type": "module" now
 ```

-If you can’t set `"type": "module"`, use the `.mjs` extension for migrated files.
-This helps during gradual migrations when some `.js` files remain CommonJS.
+If you can’t set `"type": "module"` for some reason, use the `.mjs` extension for migrated files.
+This may be useful during gradual migrations when the package is partially migrated to ESM while some `.js` files remain CommonJS.

 ```
 my-logger/